NewYork-Presbyterian Healthcare System

 The NewYork-Presbyterian Healthcare System is a network of independent, cooperating, acute-care and community hospitals, continuum-of-care facilities, home-health agencies, ambulatory sites, and specialty institutes in the New York metropolitan area.
 As of 2014, the System was the largest receiver of Medicare payments in the United States.

-NewYork-Presbyterian Hospital, along with Weill Cornell Medicine and Columbia University Vagelos College of Physicians and Surgeons run the system.
+The system is run by New York-Presbyterian Hospital, Columbia University Vagelos College of Physicians and Surgeons, and Weill Cornell Medicine.

 Each hospital in the system is an affiliate of either of the two medical colleges.

 To become a part of the system, institutions must meet standards of the organization and to remain in it, "each must continue to pursue a quality agenda, which includes review and evaluation of clinical, operational, and financial data," according to the Web site of the organization.
 Member institutions share their knowledge and expertise, including knowledge of best practices in various fields.

 List of hospitals in the system

 These hospitals, in addition to NewYork-Presbyterian Hospital and its connected hospitals, are in the system: